 The bioactivities of extracts and compounds are assessed using bioassays such as 2,2’-diphenyl-1picrylhydrazyl [DPPH] radical scavenging assay to detect the presence of natural antioxidants; the brine shrimp (Artemia salina) lethality assay to detect cytotoxicity lettuce (Lactuca sativa) seed germination assay to detect the presence of phytotoxic and allelopathic compounds and TLC bioautography method to detect the presence of antifungal compounds.

 Naturally occurring enzyme inhibitors are important in the field of drug research and are biochemical tools that have potential utility in the treatment of diseases.
 These inhibitors interact with enzymes and block their activity towards their corresponding natural substrate.
-Inhibitors of -amylase, gluosidase, and lipase are drug targets for the treatments of diabetes, obesity and hyperlipidemia.
-Enzyme assays to detect the presence of naturally occurring -amylase, -glucosidase and lipase inhibitors respectively, are being used in the recognition of natural sources that may be of importance in the identification of extracts/compounds that can find application in the formulation of health and food related products.
-For example, -amylase, -glucosidase and lipase inhibitors are drug targets for the treatment of diabetes, obesity and hyperlipaemia, and may eventually be of use in drug research leading to the development of new therapeutic products.
+Inhibitors of -amylase, glucosidase, and lipase are drug targets for the treatments of diabetes, obesity, and hyperlipidemia.
+Enzyme assays to detect the presence of naturally occurring -amylase, -glucosidase and lipase inhibitors respectively, are being used in the recognition of natural sources that may be of importance in the identification of extracts/compounds that can find application in the formulation of health and food-related products.
+For example, -amylase, -glucosidase and lipase inhibitors are drug targets for the treatment of diabetes, obesity, and hyperlipemia, and may eventually be of use in drug research leading to the development of new therapeutic products.
 During 2014 the establishment of assays to detect the presence of inhibitors of urease and chymotrypsin enzymes is in progress.

 Tokyo Institute of Technology, Japan.